Admission process for the Welding program is open

 - Basic Math skills

 - Be able to work at heights

-The Welding program is an eight-month evening program held three days per week (Monday, Tuesday, and Wednesday evenings) from 5:00pm to 8:00pm.
-Class is scheduled to begin in September, 2017.
+This Welding program is held three evenings per week (Monday, Tuesday and Wednesday from 5pm to 8pm) in our Welding facility.

 Call for current tuition prices.
 Payment plans are available.
 Tuition Grants are avalibale through the One-Stop Career Center